-In Flamingo you can see the Gulf of Mexico and in addition the area has many fantastic inland lakes.
-They have marked water trails on the lakes that you can explore by canoe which is something I’d love to try!
+In Flamingo you can see the Gulf of Mexico and the south part of the Everglades that’s all wetland and inland lakes.
+There are marked water trails on the lakes for canoes, something we should try, but not with kids.

-And Flamingo has huge crocodiles, not just tiny alligators.
-We walked on the paths and spotted crocodiles hiding in shallow creeks and there should also be manatees which we didn’t see.
+Then, Flamingo has huge crocodiles, not any tiny alligators but real crocs.
+On Flamingo paths we spotted crocodiles hiding in shallow creeks and there should be manatees which we didn’t see.

-Going to Flamingo is really worth it if you stay longer than two hours, rent a canoe and explore the waterways or if you walk on the marked trails.
-There are many of them.
-Otherwise there is not much to see and the place is quite basic.
+The conclusion: driving to Flamingo is really worth it if you stay longer than two hours, rent a canoe and explore the waterways.
+You can also walk on the marked trails, there are many of them.
+Otherwise there is not so much to see and the place is quite basic.

-As many travelers stay the night here there is a campsite and Flamingo has a visitor center as well.
-And you can see a lot of Everglades nature on the roadside as you drive to Flamingo: swamp, winding waterways and dark brown marshland lakes.
+As many travelers stay the night there’s a campsite and Flamingo has a visitor center as well.
+And on the way to Flamingo you will see a lot of Everglades nature on the roadside: swamp, winding waterways and dark brown marshland lakes.

-A dark brown lake north of Flamingo, Everglades National Park
+A brown lake north of Flamingo in Everglades National Park

-Driving back from Flamingo we stopped many times to have a look at those small lakes with dark brown water.
+Driving back from Flamingo we stopped many times to look at those small lakes with dark brown water.
 Those lakes really look special.

-Half way between Flamingo and the Everglades park entrance is our last short trail, the Mahogany Hammock Boardwalk.
+Half way between Flamingo and the Everglades park entrance was our last short trail, the Mahogany Hammock boardwalk.
 It’s a short loop trail in a tropical hardwood hammock and uses boardwalks all the way.

-The Mahogany Hammock trail was a nice little walk.
-And here we saw what we had been warned about: a rattle snake hiding right below us below the boardwalk (the picture on the right).
+The Mahogany Hammock trail was a nice little walk, a loop of one mile or less.
+And here we saw something we had been warned about: a rattle snake hiding right below the boardwalk (see the picture on the right).

 Back to Miami

-The Everglades National Park has one more interesting destination I would like to see, but we have not had time for it yet on our trips.
-It’s the Long Pine Key.
-There should be many good trails as well,and a campsite for overnight stays.
+The Everglades National Park has one more interesting destination we would like to see, but there’s not yet been time for it, the Long Pine Key.
+There should be many good trails and a campsite for overnight stays.

-But it was getting late and we had to start driving back to Miami.
+But, for us, it was getting late and we had to start driving back to Miami.
 On the way we stopped one more time, at a roadside vegetable and fruit market.
-They prepared super tasty smoothies that made us and above all the kids happy.
-And these smoothies helped them sit two more hours in the car.
+There we got super tasty smoothies that delighted us and made the kids happy.
+These smoothies helped them sit two more hours in the car!

 Alligator in Shark Valley, Everglades National Park

-- See my post about biking in Shark Valley, Everglades
+- Read about biking in Shark Valley, Everglades